JainamBheda/Spring-Boot-by-Jainam-Bheda/Prerequisite - Spring Core 1.md

 - Normally in JAVA , we create the object `manually` using `new` keyword.
 - But in Spring, you just declare what you need, and `Spring creates and manages the object for you`
-- This makes application easy to maintain.
+- This makes application easy to maintain..

 Example: